Statistical Decoding 2.0: Reducing Decoding to LPN: Using advanced collision techniques

 If we let $\ell_1$ be the number of rows of $\Hm_1$, $\ell_2$ be the number of rows of the matrix of $\Hm_2' \eqdef $, then the fact that the elements of $\sL^2$ should have a unique representation in terms of a sum of a pair of elements of $\sL^1$ respectively and that they are all elements $\xv$ of weight $p_1$ and $p_2$ respectively which satisfy $\Hm_2' \transp{\xv}=\mathbf{0}$ and $\Hm \transp{\xv}=\mathbf{0}$ respectively, imposes conditions \eqref{eq:representation} which follow.
 The $S_i$ represent the space complexity of the successive lists (\ie $\sL^0$, $\sL^1$, $\sL^2$ and $\sL^3$) used in the \cite{BJMM12} algorithm, whereas the $T_i$'s denote the complexity of each merge and $\Teq$ is the final complexity.

-There is a similar proposition as Proposition \ref{pro:RLPN-Dumer} which gives the asymptotic complexity of the RLPN decoder used in conjunction with the \cite{MMT11} or \cite{BJMM12} techniques for producing low weight codewords.
-For \cite{MMT11} it is given by \charles{Ce n'est pas MMT qui est decrit plus bas c'est BJMM à 2 étages.
-Ou on change le nom MMT en BJMM2 ou un laisse le nom MMT mais alors on ecrit vraiment MMT.
-Je pense en fait que ce n'est pas forcement tres utile de mettre cette proposition: Elle n'est pas dans les courbese et elle ne correspond pas vraiment a la description que l'on a fait de BJMM.
-Les deux importante sont bien Dumer et BJMM3 !} \begin{restatable}{proposition}{MMT} The asymptotic complexity exponent of the RLPN decoder based on \cite{MMT11} is given by
+There is a similar proposition as Proposition \ref{pro:RLPNDumer} which gives the asymptotic complexity of the RLPN decoder used in conjunction with the \cite{MMT11} or \cite{BJMM12} techniques for producing low weight codewords.
+For \cite{MMT11} it is given by \begin{restatable}{proposition}{MMT} If conjecture \ref{con:main} applies, the asymptotic complexity exponent of the RLPN decoder based on \cite{MMT11} is given by

 where